Vitols999/QMS-WIKI/DocBasicsMapDem.md

 5. Download English wrapper script _Mapsforge_for_QMapShack.tcl_ or German wrapper script _Mapsforge_für_QMapShack.tcl_.

     Edit _variables settings section_ of script file to match files and folders of your local Java, Mapsforge Tile Server and QMapShack installation.
+Important: Always use character slash "/" as directory separator in script.
+For Microsoft Windows too!

 6. Assign file extension _.tcl_ to Tcl/Tk binary _wish.exe_.